-The rotation speed of the stripping rotor on CVS and RVS machines is variable between approximately 430 and 830 rpm.
-This is adjusted electrically from the cab with the monitor.
+The cam actuated variable speed (CAVS) enables the operator to change the rotational speed of the stripping rotor from approximately 430pm to 830 rpm.
+With this set-up the rotor speed is adjusted electrically from the cab using the Shelbourne monitor.
 The speed may be increased or decreased at any time during field operation to suit the crop conditions by simply pressing the + button (a) to increase rotor speed or the - button (b) to decrease the rotor speed.

-NOTE: The actuator that adjusts the speed on a CVS/RVS has no limit switches; therefore, if the rotor speed does not change within a 3 second period, the output will switch off and remain off until the +/- button is released and pressed again.
+NOTE: The electrical actuator used to adjust the speed on the CAVS set-up has no limit switches; therefore, if the rotor speed does not change within a 3 second period, the output will switch off and remain off until the +/- button is released and pressed again.
 This is designed to prevent the circuit/actuator from being damaged when the limit is reached.